Zilliqa/dev-portal-old/docs/dapp-interacting-smart-contract.md

 ]
 ```

 All the data fields objects on scilla has three parameters: `vname`, `type` and `value`. `vname` is the name of the variable.
-Variables with a leading underscores are system-variables that are added by the blockchain.
+Variables with leading underscores are system-variables that are added by the blockchain.

 All smart contracts will have three system-defined immutable variables: